 - Compare bulk bins prices.
-Buying bulk allows you to buy just what you need (i.e. spices.) - Buy fresh vegetables and fruit while in season when they are cheapest.
+Buying bulk allows you to buy just what you need such (i.e. spices.) - Buy fresh vegetables and fruit while in season when they are cheapest.
 At other times during the year, try frozen.
-It is less expensive and the quality is excellent. - Stick to your grocery list to avoid buying food you do not need.
-Also avoid shopping when you're hungry or when you are rushed. - Try to time your shopping when the store puts items on sale.
-This is often near the end of the day or after a holiday.
+It is less expensive and the quality is excellent.